ggnohc/RoboND-Kinematics-Project/writeup_template.md

 ![10 bottles!][kuka_10_bottle]

-* Given more time, I would like to further trace down the source of the error so that the kuka arm is able to pick and drop the bottle at higher rate.
+* Given more time, I would like to further trace down the source of the errors and benchmark it against tf_echo so that the kuka arm is able to pick and drop the bottles at higher rate.